d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 Arguably because of its simplicity, random search is one of the most frequently used HPO algorithms.
 It doesn't require any sophisticated implementation and can be applied to any hyperparameter type.

 Below we plot the validation error of each hyperparameter configuration we just evaluated.
-We can see

 ```{.python .input  n=8}
 import matplotlib.pyplot as plt